ashB100/freecode-camp-reading/README.md

   * sharing useful learning resouces
   * planning and prioritising topics to learn for web development
   * collaborating ideas
-  * anything else you may see the need for :)

 Please fork the repository and create a request to add your ideas.